edgarlanting/dcos-docs/1.10/deploying-services/marathon-parameters.md

 The amount of time (in seconds) between the executor sending SIGTERM to a task and then sending SIGKILL.

 ### upgradeStrategy
-Specifies how Marathon stops old versions and launches new versions.
+How Marathon stops old versions and launches new versions.
 During an upgrade all instances of an application get replaced by a new version.

 - **minimumHealthCapacity** The minimum percentage (expressed as a decimal fraction between `0.0` and `1.0`) of nodes which remain healthy during an upgrade.
 During an upgrade, Marathon ensures that this number of healthy instances are up.
 The default is `1.0`, which means no old instance can be stopped before another healthy new version is deployed.
 A value of `0.5` means that during an upgrade half of the old version instances are stopped first to make space for the new version.
 A value of `0` means take all instances down immediately and replace with the new application.
 - **maximumOverCapacity** The maximum percentage (expressed as a decimal fraction between `0.0` and `1.0`) of new instances that can be launched at any point during an upgrade.
 The default value is `1`, which means that all old and new instances can exist during the upgrade process.
 A value of `0.1` means that during the upgrade process 10% more capacity than usual may be used for old and new instances.
 A value of `0.0` means that even during the upgrade process no more capacity may be used for the new instances than usual.
 Only when an old version is stopped, a new instance can be deployed.